steph-xue/meme-generator/README.md

 # Meme Generator

-An interactive web application that lets users generate a random meme and overlay their own custom top and bottom text on it.
-Meme images are pulled from the Imgflip API, and as the user types into the text fields, the caption on the meme updates right along with it.
+An interactive web application that lets users create custom memes using randomized image templates from the Imgflip API.
+Users can add custom top and bottom text captions that update directly on the meme in real time as they type.

 **[View Live Demo](https://meme-generator-sx.netlify.app)**